 Spring marks the beginning of farmers markets and fresh farm stands throughout both islands.
 Visiting a local farm or craft beverage tasting room is a great way to authentically taste the islands.
 Look to Island Transit or private companies like Whidbey Sea-Tac Shuttle, and Wandering Trail Tours, to leave the driving to others and for customized adventures.

-Working with Sound Water Stewards, Whidbey Camano Land Trust, Island County and others, WCT is creating a new free guide focused on lesser-known trails on both islands.
-Available in June 2022 at visitor centers throughout the islands, the free guide is called 24 Trails Off the Beaten Path.
+Working with Sound Water Stewards, Whidbey Camano Land Trust, Island County and others, Whidbey and Camano Islands Tourism has created a new free guide focused on lesser-known trails on both islands.
+Available at visitor centers throughout the islands, the free guide is called 24 Trails Off the Beaten Path.
+An online version of the guide is available here.

 “We hope to direct people away from the most popular trails that tend to be over loved,” said Wyatt.
 “We’re interested in regenerative travel, which considers the quality of life for residents.
 Regenerative travel directs visitors to benefit a destination, rather than put more strain on it.”